PreethamGoud/VogueYou/README.md

 <img src="https://github.com/PreethamGoud/VogueYou/blob/master/wwwroot/assets/Logos/VogueYou-logos.jpeg" width="350" alt="accessibility text">

 # Introduction
-VogueYou...!!!
+Welcome to VogueYou...!!!

-This social media analytics website will allow users to collect and analyze data from social media platform "Instagram".  <br/>
+• Our social media analytics website will allow users to collect and analyze data from social media platform "Instagram".  <br/>
-The website will provide users with insights about their audience, engagement levels, and trending topics.  <br/>
+• The website will provide users with insights about their audience, engagement levels, and trending topics.  <br/>
-The website can also be integrated with social media marketing tools to make it easy for users to manage their social media campaigns.  <br/>
+• The website can also be integrated with social media marketing tools to make it easy for users to manage their social media campaigns.  <br/>

 # DataFeeds